 This course provides preparation for those students who intend to continue their study of mathematics, whether in the direction of the natural or physical sciences, or in the direction of the social sciences.
 Content emphasis will include: functions from an algebraic and analytical perspective including their application to real life models; trigonometric functions and their application; and sequences and series.
 Other topics may include matrices, polar coordinates, parametric equations, limits and an introduction to calculus.

 Calculus is a year-long course that focuses on the mathematics of motion and change.
-Students will apply skills learned in Algebra, Geometry and Pre-Calculus to learn new concepts to quantify the living world.
-Students will learn many concepts in three distinct disciplines: Limits, Differentiation, and Integration.
-Students will learn exciting applications for each of these skills.
-Students will not be expected to memorize most formulas, but are expected to
+Students will apply skills learned in Algebra, Geometry, and Pre-Calculus to learn new concepts to quantify the living world.
+Content emphasis will include: Limits, Differentiation, and Integration.
+By the end of the course, students will understand how these concepts affect their everyday life.

 This first-year course introduces students to the fundamentals of Spanish grammar and provides them with the cultural context to enrich second language learning.
 Authentic speaking and writing activities will give students the opportunity to practice greetings, respond to basic requests and questions.
 Topics include greetings, expressing likes, dislikes, and personal information as well as an introduction to the cultures of the Spanish-speaking world.
 Students will implement their knowledge through real-world tasks and personalized assessments.
 They will achieve a level of basic conversational competency and understand the importance of learning a LOT to interact in a globalized world.